mengshuos/tp/docs/UserGuide.md

 #### Notes:

+> + The first character of NAME must be alphanumeric.
 > + All specified groups and tags must already exist in the system.
 > + You can add multiple groups by entering `g/GROUP_NAME` multiple times, as seen n the example.
 > + Groups and tags must follow their respective naming conventions (see [group/create](#create-group-groupcreate) and [tag/create](#create-tag-tagcreate) for details).